4 mins read

 12. Never Leave Without A First Aid Kit

-Essential services might take a while to reach you during the monsoon, so stay armed with a - equipped with bandages, common over-the-counter medications for colds and allergies, antiseptic lotion, rehydration salts, light packaged snacks, bottled water and a flashlight.
+Essential services might take a while to reach you during the monsoon, so stay armed with a comprehensive first aid kit - equipped with bandages, common over-the-counter medications for colds and allergies, antiseptic lotion, rehydration salts, light packaged snacks, bottled water and a flashlight.

 All the must-haves for your first aid kit